 Ochsner Retina and Vitreous Surgery Fellowship Program

-- Developing and refining skills in examining patients with both macular and peripheral retinal diseases, in the interpretation of fluorescein angiograms and other diagnostic testing, in performing out-patient laser and cryo surgery, in retinal reattachment surgical procedures, and in advanced vitrectomy procedures.
+- Develop and refine skills in examining patients with both macular and peripheral retinal diseases, in the interpretation of fluorescein angiograms and other diagnostic testing, in performing outpatient laser surgery and cryosurgery, in retinal reattachment surgical procedures, and in advanced vitrectomy procedures.